Quick Summary

 - 2–3 liters of water in durable bottles (Nalgene or stainless steel)

-- Portable water filter (Sawyer Squeeze weighs only 3 ounces)
+- Portable water filter — Sawyer Squeeze at 3 ounces

-- Collapsible water container (Platypus or HydraPak 2L soft bottle) for collecting and carrying water from sources along your route
+- Collapsible 2L soft bottle (Platypus or HydraPak) for collecting water along your route

-Keep a minimum of 3 gallons in your vehicle at all times, plus a portable filter and treatment tablets.
+Don’t forget your vehicle.
+Keep a minimum of 3 gallons in your car at all times, plus a portable filter and treatment tablets.
 I use commercially sealed gallon jugs and rotate them seasonally.
-In summer heat, check jugs for integrity — high temperatures can degrade plastic and cause leaks.
+If you’re in a high-desert climate like eastern Oregon or the inland Southwest, check jugs frequently in summer — high temperatures degrade plastic and cause leaks.

-1. Using non-food-grade containers.
-Repurposed milk jugs, old detergent bottles, and random plastic containers can leach chemicals into your water or harbor bacteria in scratches that are impossible to sanitize.
+Using non-food-grade containers.
+Repurposed milk jugs, old detergent bottles, and random plastic containers can leach chemicals or harbor bacteria in scratches that are impossible to sanitize.
 Only use containers marked HDPE (recycling #2) that are specifically rated for food or water storage.

-2. Placing drums directly on concrete.
-Concrete can leach chemicals into plastic over months and years.
-It also sweats in temperature changes, creating moisture that promotes mold.
-Always place drums on a wooden pallet or raised platform.
+Placing drums directly on concrete.
+Concrete can leach chemicals into plastic over time.
+It also sweats during temperature changes, promoting mold.
+Always use a wooden pallet or raised platform.

-4. Ignoring rotation schedules.
-I’ve tested water stored in garages for 18+ months without rotation — it often develops off-tastes, cloudiness, and in some cases visible biofilm.
+Ignoring rotation schedules.
+I’ve tested water stored in garages for 18+ months without rotation — it often develops off-tastes, cloudiness, and sometimes visible biofilm.
 Set calendar reminders.
 Treat it like an oil change.

-5. Storing water near gasoline, solvents, or pesticides.
-Vapors from chemicals can permeate through plastic containers over time.
+Storing water near gasoline, solvents, or pesticides.
+Vapors from chemicals can permeate plastic containers over time.
 I’ve seen this in garages where gas cans sit two feet from water drums.
-Store water in a separate area, or at minimum ensure six feet of distance and good ventilation.
+Six feet of distance minimum, with good ventilation.

-6. Relying on a single purification method.
-Every method has limitations.
+Relying on a single purification method.
 Filters clog.
 Batteries die.
 Bleach degrades over time.
-I always carry a minimum of two independent purification methods, and I recommend you do the same.
+Always carry at least two independent methods.

-7. Forgetting pets and medical needs.
+Forgetting pets and medical needs.
 Your 50-pound dog needs about 50 ounces of water daily.
-Medications, wound care, infant formula preparation, and medical conditions like diabetes all increase water demand.
-Account for every member of your household — including the ones with four legs.
+Medications, wound care, infant formula, and medical conditions all increase demand.
+Account for every member of your household — including the four-legged ones.

-This is a question I get frequently in workshops.
+This comes up in nearly every workshop.
 At one gallon per person per day:

 - One person: ~500 days (roughly 16 months)